 In the early 2000s, the Fox brand became synonymous with major sports in this country and around the world.

 Despite selloffs and restructuring, it remains that way today.
 This is why their entry into sports betting really moves sports betting itself into the mainstream.

-We’ve already seen Fox Bet using popular Fox Sports personalities like Colin Cowherd and Nick Wright to help market the product.
+We’ve already seen Fox Bet using popular Fox Sports personalities like Colin Cowherd and Nick Wright to help market the product and picks.
 These are the same people spouting opinions about everything sports to a mainstream US audience every day.
 The fact they’re now hawking a sportsbook is a sure-fire sign sports betting is quickly becoming a bigger part of the American lexicon than ever before.

 The most bet on sport in the US: football